If there is a medical emergency, call Public Safety 585-475-3333 or text 585-205-8333.

 All students are expected to have health insurance coverage for services provided outside of the Student Health Center at RIT.
 Health insurance coverage ensures that students receive the appropriate medical care in the event of an injury or illness that requires prescription medication, a referral to a specialist, or even hospitalization.

-Health insurance may be obtained through the university, or through family or individual policies.
-The Case Management team at RIT is available to help students navigate their health insurance.
+Health insurance may be obtained through a plan sponsored by the university, or through family or individual policies.
+The Case Management team at RIT is available to help students navigate general insurance questions and issues.

 RIT Student Health Insurance Plan Coverage

 RIT offers a comprehensive, global health insurance policy through Aetna Student Health, which is administered by Gallagher Student Health.
 The RIT plan provides year-round coverage and is not limited to services in the Rochester area.